CAREER LADDER GRANT PROGRAM & WILDCAT TLC

 Tutoring - Leadership - Continuous Improvement

 The Board of Education of the Logan-Rogersville R-VIII School District recognizes the relationship between high-quality instruction, teacher leadership, continuous improvement and student achievement, and therefore, supports the Wildcat TLC program.
 The program is established to encourage teacher involvement in Tutoring, Leadership, and Continuous Improvement.
-The program is aligned with the current Strategic Plan (CSIP), School Improvement Plans (SIPs), Curriculum Development Plan, Professional Development Plan, Missouri School Improvement Program, and is based on available student achievement data and the results of needs assessments at the school and district level.
+The program is aligned with the current Strategic Plan (i.e. Comprehensive School Improvement Plan - CSIP), School Improvement Plans (SIPs), Curriculum Development Plan, Professional Development Plan, Missouri School Improvement Program, and is based on available student achievement data and the results of needs assessments at the school and district level.
+All TLC/Career Ladder responsibilities are focused on improving student learning.
+(Component I) This plan was developed with input from teachers, administrators, and patrons at the September 2022 District Advisory Council and school board meetings.
+The plan is evaluated and updated annually by these same parties.
+(Component V)

-Tutoring: Supplemental instruction provided by a certified teacher to a student or group of students, outside of the regular school day, that enhances the regular instructional program(s) received in the classroom.
-Instruction MUST be targeted based on recommendation of the building RtI team.
-All tutoring must be through the district’s Tutoring Academy as approved by the building principal.
+Definition: Supplemental instruction provided by a certified teacher to a student or group of students, outside of the contracted school day, that enhances the regular instructional program(s) received in the classroom.

 Must be in year 3+